 Current list of items

-The places where the five known tomes are kept, in the order mentioned in Tome 1:
+The places where the five known partbook are kept, in the order mentioned in partbook 1:

 Book Violin 1 of Raigern was obviously photographed in the thirties, the takes of pages 18 and 19 are spoiled.
 The photos have been found in the library of Joseph Klima, including a manual reproduction of the damaged takes, and, additionally, a modern re-production of pages 18 and 19.
 The only sample of Book Violin 1 comes without a title sheet.